Exact Detection Thresholds and Minimax Optimality of Chatterjee's Correlation Coefficient: Applications

-where $g:\mathbb{R} \rightarrow \mathbb{R}$, $\mathbb{E}[|g(X)|^3]<\infty$, $Z \sim N(0,1)$ and $X,Z$ are independent.
 This is the classical noisy nonparametric regression model.
-Note that, as $\sigma \rightarrow \infty$, the ``noise" part of model~\eqref{eq:reg_mod} dominates the ``signal" part given by $g(X)$.
-Therefore, as $\sigma\to\infty$, the independence between the ``noise" and the ``signal" makes it harder and harder for independence testing procedures to have high power.
-This makes it interesting to study the performance of $\pha$ in the context of model~\eqref{eq:reg_mod} and obtain detection thresholds in terms of $\sigma$.
+Note that, as $\sigma \rightarrow \infty$, the ``noise" part of the model~\eqref{eq:reg_mod} dominates the ``signal" part given by $g(X)$.
+Therefore, as $\sigma\to\infty$, the independence between the ``noise" and the ``signal" makes it harder and harder for the independence testing procedures to have a high power.
+This makes it interesting to study the performance of $\pha$ in the context of model~\eqref{eq:reg_mod} and to obtain detection thresholds in terms of $\sigma$.

-We therefore consider the natural parametric model with $\jtds(\cdot,\cdot)$ being the joint density of $(X,Y)$ drawn according to model~\eqref{eq:reg_mod} with $\sigma\equiv \sigma_n$.
+Therefore, we consider the natural parametric model with $\jtds(\cdot,\cdot)$ being the joint density of $(X,Y)$ drawn according to the model~\eqref{eq:reg_mod} with $\sigma\equiv \sigma_n$.
 It is easy to check that $\xi(\jtds)\to 0$ as $\sigma_n\to\infty$.
 Consequently, in the same spirit as in the previous section, we are interested in the following limiting power function: